Sfakiye/Weather_app/README.md

 > ⚠️ **Project Status:**
 > This project is **currently under active development**.
-> The version uploaded to this repository represents **Milestone One**, which includes the basic scraping and storage functionality.
+> The version uploaded to this repository represents **Milestone One and Milestone Two**, which includes the basic scraping ,storage functionality,plotting and user interface.

 ---

-## ✨ Features (Milestone One)
+## ✨ Features

 - 📥 **Automatic weather scraping** from an online source
 - 🗂️ **Local SQLite database** (`weather.db`) for storing daily weather data